sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 git vibe open 42
 ```

-- `diff` shows the cumulative change for the lane
+- `diff` shows the cumulative change for the current vibe
 - `check` shows branch, compare target, PR, checks, and session context
-- `enter` jumps your shell back into the vibe
+- `enter` moves your shell back into the vibe
 - `open` reopens the same vibe in Codex Desktop or VS Code

 ## Open the pull request